 The quotient of the division \(210 \div 10\) is 21.

-Students need to learn to master the effect of multiplication and division by 10 and multiples of 10.
+Students should understand the effect of multiplication and division by 10 and multiples of 10.
 The explanation of these operations often boils down to the statement, "When you multiply by 10, you add a 0 and when you divide by 10, you take away a 0."
 This statement is not recommended because it does not take into account the understanding of operations and students are encouraged to apply a mechanical shortcut without being able to make a connection during multiplication or division by numbers such as 10, 100, or 1000.

 Operation Interpretation Result